Founder and President

 Senior Vice President

-Director of Claims
+Vice President of Claims

 Brian Bradley has extensive experience managing liability claims to include medical malpractice, general liability and toxic torts.
 Mr. Bradley began his professional career in 1988 as an attorney with Baker & Enright in Chicago.
 Mr. Bradley rose to partner in the firm focusing on medical malpractice litigation for hospitals and healthcare facilities in Chicago and surrounding counties.
 From 1999-2010, Mr. Bradley served as the Director of Claims for the Chicago Hospital Risk Pooling Program (CHRPP) and was responsible for claims and litigation management for member hospitals.
 Mr. Bradley holds a Juris Doctorate from Loyola University of Chicago School of Law and a Bachelor of Arts degree from Loyola University of Chicago.

 Deb Mavity began her professional career with HCR-Manor Care, where she managed general and professional liability claims.
 Subsequently, Ms. Mavity joined Cole, Scott & Kissane, continuing to specialize in claims and litigation management before joining Hamlin and Burton in 2002.
 Ms. Mavity serves as Vice President of Claims and Business Development, providing case management of complex medical and long-term care claims.
 Ms. Mavity has an integral role in strategic business development, account management and client services.
 Ms. Mavity is a graduate of Lourde’s College with a BA in Criminal Justice.